What Does Baseline Mean in Mental Health?

 Experiencing trauma can have a lasting impact on mental health baselines.
 Traumatic events may lead to conditions such as post-traumatic stress disorder (PTSD) and influence an individual’s overall psychological well-being.

-Measuring Mental Health Baseline
+Measuring Baseline in Mental Health

 Psychological Assessments